Strategy for NHH 2026 - 2029

 Main objective

-Objective 1: High quality
+Objective 1: High international quality

-Objective 2: Relevance to business and society
+Objective 2: Relevance for the business community and society

-Collaboration with the business community and society
+Cooperation with the business community and society

 Main objective

-• Organization and resources
+• Organisation and resources

-Organization and resources
+Organisation and resources

 Main objective